 The Student Services Department is committed to providing students with programs and resources to be successful throughout their school careers and beyond.
 Our goal is to assist families and school team members in addressing the needs of all students under any circumstance.
 Student Services provides support for both gifted students and special education students with a highly trained staff of professionals.
-Contact the Assistant Superintendent at 440-988-1981 for more information on gifted services or the Director of Student Services at 440-988-1990 for information on special education services.
+Contact the Director of Student Services at 440-988-1990 for information on student services or the Coordinator of Special Education at 440-988-8670 for more information on special education services.

 Child Find (3301-51-03) is a rule which requires school districts to locate, evaluate and identify all students with suspected disabilities living within the Amherst school district.
 A "child with a disability" is defined as a student having a cognitive disability (mental retardation), a hearing impairment (including deafness), a speech or language impairment, a visual impairment (including blindness), a serious emotional disturbance, an orthopedic impairment, autism, traumatic brain injury, another health impairment, a specific learning disability, deaf-blindness, or multiple-disabilities.